reputage/didery/readme.md

 Documentation
 ===
-You can read the REST API documentation in the [wiki](https://github.com/reputage/didery/wiki) and the frontend documentation in the [docs](https://github.com/reputage/didery/tree/master/docs) folder
+You can read the REST API documentation in the [wiki](https://github.com/reputage/didery/wiki) and the frontend documentation in the [docs](https://github.com/reputage/didery/tree/master/docs) folder.